NeuroTechX/ntx_slack_archive/hacknights.md

  >Started a prototype at the hack night, game portion is going well but no access to a device.
 Anyway to use one at the Concordia building for a bit sometime this week?

+4/8/2017 4:17 AM

+ **kirkins** :

+ >realizing this thread is for ppl all over not just mtrl